gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Tooling support for publishing in manner suitable for inclusion in plugins.gradle.org
 - Admin processes for including plugin, including acceptance policies etc.
+- Prevention of use of 'org.gradle' and 'com.gradleware' namespaces

 ## Story: User specifies centrally that a plugin should be applied to multiple projects